-L. Site Management.
+M. Site Management.

-- Trash.
+- 1. Trash.
 Prohibition on burning of trash in association with an oil and gas operation per Section 25-7-128(5), C.R.S. - 2.
 Removal of Non-permanent Equipment.
 Time limits for non-permanent equipment remaining on site. - 3.
 Access Roads.
 Conditions to prevent run-off, erosion and other negative impacts to access roads and abutting lands. - 4.
 On-site Inspector.
-Inspection, at Operator's expense, to monitor adherence to all provisions of this Article and conditions of permits and approvals. - M. Weed Control.
-Oil and gas facilities must be kept free of weeds and must comply with the approved Weed Control Plan - N. Drought-Tolerant Landscaping.
-All landscaping for screening and, reclamation, or other purposes will include drought tolerant species that are native and suitable for the climate and soil conditions of the area. - Soils.
+Inspection, at Operator's expense, to monitor adherence to all provisions of this Article and conditions of permits and approvals. - N. Weed Control.
+Oil and gas facilities must be kept free of weeds and must comply with the approved Weed Control Plan.
+The approved Weed Control plan should identify what county listed noxious weeds are known to be on the property, their location, and the proposed method of weed control. - O. Drought-Tolerant Landscaping.
+All landscaping for screening and, reclamation, or other purposes will include drought tolerant species that are native and suitable for the climate and soil conditions of the area. - P. Soils.
 Post-completion analysis and on-going monitoring for soil contamination.
-Pre-reclamation analysis of soil profiles. - P. Compliance with Emergency Response Plan.
-Following Special Review, adherence to a County approved Emergency Response Plan is an on-going condition of approval. - Q. Site Security.
-Oil and gas facilities must be kept secure from trespassers and risk of vandalism. - R. Remote monitoring and control.
-Use of Supervisory Control and Data Acquisition or other remote monitoring of wells, including remote telemetry units, onsite control valves, onsite data acquisition devices, radio network/modems, and the ability to trigger an automatic shut-down of a facility.
+Pre-reclamation analysis of soil profiles. - Q. Compliance with Emergency Response Plan.
+Following Special Review, adherence to a County approved Emergency Response Plan is an on-going condition of approval. - R. Site Security.
+Oil and gas facilities must be kept secure from trespassers and risk of vandalism. - S. Remote monitoring and control.
+Use of Supervisory Control and Data Acquisition or other remote monitoring of wells, including remote telemetry units, onsite control valves, onsite data acquisition devices, radio network/modems, and the ability to trigger an automatic shut-down of a facility. - T. Seismicity.

-- S. Seismicity.
 Operator shall conduct continuous seismic monitoring during fracking operations. - 1.
-Seismic events greater than 2.0 on Richter scale shall be reported to LGD and to COGCC. - If a seismic event occurs, the County may require cessation of operations immediately and Operator can only resume work once the County is satisfied with the actions taken to reduce the likelihood of further seismicity. - 3.
+Seismic events greater than 2.0 on Richter scale shall be reported to LGD and to COGCC. - 2.
+If a seismic event occurs, the County may require cessation of operations immediately and Operator can only resume work once the County is satisfied with the actions taken to reduce the likelihood of further seismicity. - 3.
 Operations shall be immediately suspended for any seismic event measuring 4.0 or above on the Richter scale.
 Operator may only resume work once the County is satisfied with the actions taken to reduce the likelihood of further seismicity.

-T. Noise.
+U. Noise.